Cover photo by Gregg Darling.

 Length up to 43mm; Wingspan attains 68mm.

-A slender, dark blue species.
+The Silhouette Dropwing is a slender, dark blue species.
 The thin abdomen easily differentiates it from other dark blue dropwings like Trithemis furva (Navy Dropwing) and Trithemis dorsalis (Highland Dropwing).
-Closest to Trithemis aconita (Halfshade Dropwing) in appearance.
+It is closest to Trithemis aconita (Halfshade Dropwing) in appearance.
 Both species have slender abdomens but are easily told apart by their very different habitat choices.

 Additionally, Trithemis hecate is the only dark blue dropwing in the region with pale pterostigmas.